anon-blue/anon.blue/README.txt

 nsorry,your computer didn't work,we are goning to help you.please say by the com uter and don't move.After 3 minutes,there iare somebody while goning here.
-                I will kill you     i It'ds 2024/7/1 15:50 in China,I'll stay he re,if anyone comes,please says "HELLOASNVLKNADSKVNJDSKANVLKSNALVNSDLNASKDNLASDNF LASNFLKASNFLKnnnshdshdsajdhaskjdhskjahhaj1234567890-jdkasjkdjasdjksajdksjkdjsdkj
+                I will kill you     i It'ds 2024/7/1 15:50 in China,I'll stay he re,if anyone comes,please says "HELLO,HOW TO?>"    DSKANVLKSNALVNSDLNASKDNLASDNF
+LASNFLKASNFLKnnnshdshdsajdhaskjdhskjahhaj1234567890-jdkasjkdjasdjksajdksjkdjsdkj
 sdawhdwjdnssssssssssssssssssssssssssssssssssnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnssss
 sssssuyguguguygusdawdsadsaddawduiashduashdiuashduiashduiashduiahsdhuiashduisahha